FAQs for Navigating Career Transitions

 It all depends on the situation!

-There are instance where turning your OpenToWork badge on can be useful for folks.
+There are instance where turning your OpenToWork badge on can be useful.
 For example if the keywords and roles are EXACTLY what the recruiters are looking for, then it can make recruiters' job easier and help you match with them.
-Though in my experience this isn’t very common.
+Though in my experience this is less common.

-In most cases I suggest keeping it turned off, but trust what feels right for you.
+In most cases I suggest keeping it turned off, but please please please trust what feels right for you.

 5. Should I reach out to hiring managers if I find them on LinkedIn?
 If yes, do you have any suggestions on what to say?

 It never hurts to reach out to people on LinkedIn if you have a clear reason for reaching out.
 For example, if you have your eye on a role and want to understand the way the team is structured.
-Most times folks tend ignore those inbound leads, but sometimes people get lucky!
-The times I DO see this working is if you reach out from a place of curiosity, for example reaching out to someone within the team or company because you'd like to get to know them and learn about the company.
-Those leads tend to be easier to come by and can equally act as an internal referral!
+Recruiters and hiring managers tend to get overwhelmed by inbound leads, but I’ve also heard stories that this can work!
+It doesn’t hurt to try in my opinion.
+The times I DO see this working is if folks reach out from a place of curiosity and clarity, for example reaching out to someone within the team or company because you'd like to get to know them and learn about the company.
+Those leads tend to be easier to come by and can equally act as an internal referral.

 6. What questions should I ask at the end of the interview?